igneous-labs/ideally/examples/associated-token-account/README.md

 ## Tests

 Run the tests copied from upstream with `cd program-test && cargo test-sbf`.
-Make sure v1.16 solana tools are used
+Make sure v1.16 solana tools are used.

+**MUST** manually rebuild program with `cargo build-sbf` before running `program-tests` on every modification.